kolya5544/kolya5544/README.md

 ## About me
 - 🌱 I’m currently learning C#
-- 📫 How to reach me: [You can find actual information on my website](https://nk.ax/)
+- 📫 How to reach me: [You can find this information on my website](https://nk.ax/)
-- ⚡ Fun fact: cats > dogs